rundeck/rundeck/docs/en/plugins-user-guide/ssh-plugins.md

 2. **Project level**: `project.ssh.user` property in `project.properties` file for the project.
 3. **Rundeck level**: `framework.ssh.user` property in `framework.properties` file for the Rundeck installation.

-### SSH private keys
+### SSH private keys on disk

-The default authentication mechanism is public/private key.
+The default authentication mechanism is public/private key using a **private key file** stored locally on disk.

-The built-in SSH connector allows the private key to be specified in several different ways.
+The built-in SSH connector allows the private key file to be specified in several different ways.
 You can configure it per-node, per-project, or per-Rundeck instance.

-When connecting to the remote node, Rundeck will look for a property/attribute specifying the location of the private key file, in this order, with the first match having precedence:
+When connecting to the remote node, Rundeck will look for a property/attribute specifying the location of the **private key file**, in this order, with the first match having precedence:

 1. **Node level**: `ssh-keypath` attribute on the Node.
 Applies only to the target node.
 2. **Project level**: `project.ssh-keypath` property in `project.properties`.
 Applies to any project node by default.
 3. **Rundeck level**: `framework.ssh-keypath` property in `framework.properties`.
 Applies to all projects by default.

 If you private key is encrypted with a passphrase, then you can use a "Secure Option" to prompt the user to enter the passphrase when executing on the Node.
 See below.

+### SSH private key storage

+An alternate method allows you to use a private key file you have uploaded via the Rundeck [SSH Key Storage API](../administration/ssh-key-storage.html).
+The storage facility can be configured to store the keys on disk, or in the database, and can use plugins to provide encryption of the data.

+When uploaded, private keys are identified by a *path* which locates them in the storage facility.
+The *path* looks similar to a unix filesystem path.

+All SSH Keys are stored under the `ssh-key/` top-level path.

+You can configure the built-in SSH connector to load the private key file from the storage facility.
+You can configure it per-node, per-project, or per-Rundeck instance.

+When connecting to the remote node, Rundeck will look for a property/attribute specifying the location of the **private key storage path**, in this order, with the first match having precedence:

+1. **Node level**: `ssh-key-storage-path` attribute on the Node.
+Applies only to the target node.
+2. **Project level**: `project.ssh-key-storage-path` property in `project.properties`.
+Applies to any project node by default.
+3. **Rundeck level**: `framework.ssh-key-storage-path` property in `framework.properties`.
+Applies to all projects by default.

+If you private key is encrypted with a passphrase, then you can use a "Secure Option" to prompt the user to enter the passphrase when executing on the Node.
+See below.

+**Note:** If both `ssh-key-storage-path` and `ssh-keypath` resolve to a value, then the `ssh-key-storage-path` will be used.

 ### SSH Private Key Passphrase